 - Cauliflower rice

-Just one of those dinners that you’ll find makes it’s way onto the dinner rotation regularly!
-Meet your new stir fry fav. ♥
+Just one of those dinners that you’ll find makes it’s way onto the dinner rotation regularly and trust me, no one is going to mind that. ♥

 Peanut Satay Chicken Stir-Fry